harshanarayana/k8s-enhancements/README.md

 Once you review the KEP and Issue details manually, you can use one of the custom templates to initiate a message on the GitHub Issue.
 Templates can be put under `~/.k8s-enhancements/templates/` path

-The name of the template is the name you can use while invoking the command.
+The name of the template file is the name you can use while invoking the command.
 Every template is rendered with a common `Mentions` parameter which is a list of GitHub users `@` prefixed to the name.
 Multiple names are split with `/`

 ### Example Template
+Save this file as `~/.k8s-enhancements/templates/initial`.
+Not you can use the `--template initial` as an argument to invoke the CLI.

 ```markdown
 Hey there {{.Mentions}} -- 1.19 Enhancements shadow here.
 I wanted to check in and see if you think this Enhancement will be graduating in 1.19?